 “That was managing expectations,” said Victoria Barbary, senior researcher at the sovereign investment lab at Milan’s Bocconi University, referring to Curl’s comments.
 “Temasek has been pretty clear that they expect returns to be lower,” she said in a phone interview from London.

 Curl, once a candidate for chief executive officer of Bank of America Corp.
-(BAC), is one of Temasek’s four presidents.
+(BAC:US), is one of Temasek’s four presidents.
 The company named Lee Theng Kiat, head of its Singapore Technologies Telemedia Pte unit, as president and general counsel on April 1.
 Boon Sim, former global head of mergers and acquisitions at Credit Suisse Group AG, joined as president for North America on June 1.
 In January, it hired John Cryan, the former chief financial officer of UBS AG, as president for Europe.

 The state investor has faced changes at the top since the middle of 2009, when it parted ways with former BHP Billiton Ltd. head Charles “Chip” Goodyear, who was going to replace Ho Ching as CEO over differences in strategy.
 Simon Israel, also a former Temasek executive director and president, retired from his executive and board roles in July 2011, while former President Hsieh Fu Hua stepped down in October.